Johnson State College Institutional Scholarships

 Current full- and part-time students, new students and transfer students are encouraged to apply for a JSC institutional scholarship.
 Explore the links below to find information about JSC scholarships and the application process.

 - Scholarships for Part-time EDP Students

 Johnson State College is an NCAA Division III institution and per NCAA regulations is prohibited from offering any athletically related financial aid.
 Athletic participation, leadership or ability is never considered in selecting recipients for scholarships offered by the college.

-As with all Johnson State College students; any NCAA Division III student athlete is permitted to receive institutional grants and scholarships offered by the college if the criteria are met.
+Like all Johnson State College students, NCAA Division III student-athletes are permitted to receive institutional grants and scholarships from JSC provided they meet the award criteria.

 Other Sources of Scholarships